DataSQRL/datasqrl.github.io/docs/getting-started/overview.md

 **STEP 1:** Read the [Quickstart](../quickstart) to build a metrics monitoring data product in 10 minutes.

-**STEP 2:** Dive into the [DataSQRL tutorial](../intro/overview) to get a deeper understanding of DataSQRL and learn everything you need to build your own data product with DataSQRL.
+**STEP 2:** Follow one or more of the [DataSQRL tutorials](../tutorials/overview) to learn how to implement various use cases and how to apply the features DataSQRL provides.

 **STEP 3:** Build your own data product with DataSQRL.
 Take a problem from work or grab some data you've been interested in and give it a go.

 Need more information?
 Take a look at the [reference documentation](/docs/reference/overview) for everything you'd ever wanted to know about DataSQRL and then some. <br />
-Still stuck?
+Got stuck?
 No worries, the [DataSQRL community](/community) is here to help.
 Seriously, reach out - we don't bite!

 ## Understanding the Big Picture